AdobeDocs/campaign-classic.en/help/installation/using/hosted-model.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Additional configurations
+title: Hosted model
-description: Installation additional configurations
+description: Hosted model
 audience: installation
 content-type: reference
-topic-tags: installation-configuration
+topic-tags: hybrid-and-hosted-models
 ---

-# Additional configurations{#add-settings}
+# Hosted model{#hosted-model}

 As a hosted customer, most of the installation and configuration steps are performed by Adobe.
 You can access the following sections to customize your implementation: